AS3754

 Upstreams

-AS3754 connects to the global Internet via at least 1 upstream provider.
+AS3754 connects to the global Internet via at least 2 upstream providers.
 In this setup, AS3754 acts as a customer, subscribing to these transit services to obtain full BGP routing information and ensure reliable, redundant access to external networks.

 Downstreams